-Cyberattack, espionage, and ransomware aren’t part of the curriculum; they are the threats that colleges and universities face as more sophisticated cyber criminals target higher education.
+Cyberattacks, espionage, and ransomware aren’t part of the curriculum; they are the threats that colleges and universities face as more sophisticated cyber criminal target higher education.
 It was something no one saw coming.

 In 2002, Yale University’s computer system was hacked.
 What the hackers accessed: applicant data and acceptance/rejection status information.
 The confessed hacker: the director of admissions at Princeton University.